GovTechSG/techpass-user-docs/docs/support/signinissues.md

 3. When prompted to confirm, if you are a Secured Email (SE) GSIB user, select **Yes**.

 > **Note**:
 > It takes 3 business days for us to provision a TechPass account for a SE GSIB user.
-For more information on SE-GSIB device, refer to the [Glossary](glossary).
+For more details on SE-GSIB device, refer to the [Glossary](glossary).

 </details>